 Another option is the intrauterine system (IUS).
 An IUS releases a progestogen hormone into the womb.
-It can stay in place for a few years and also acts as a contraceptive.
+It can stay in place for 5 years and also acts as a contraceptive.

 This can help relieve vaginal dryness, but it will not help with other symptoms such as hot flushes.